trustinvo/casestudy/Bike Share Company Data Analysis: Case Study.md

 - Providing user-friendly online registration processes and offering flexible membership options can also encourage casual riders to make the switch to becoming long-term members.
 - Digital media strategy targeting casual subscribers in their starting locations (ie. offering exclusive promotional pricing if users sign up within a specified timeframe after receiving the notification when in a starting location vicinity).

+## Conclusion

-To wrap up -- this project provided an opportunity to explore and analyze a vast dataset from a bike share business, comprising over 5 million observations.
+This project provided an opportunity to explore and analyze a vast dataset from a bike share business, comprising over 5 million observations.
 The dataset encompassed various columns detailing ride information, such as starting and ending locations, timestamps, and ride types, as well as user information, including subscription types.
 Notably, the dataset featured two distinct subscription types: "casual" and "member."
 Casual subscribers utilize the service on a pay-as-you-go basis with minimal commitment, whereas member subscribers have opted for long-term subscriptions, offering them enhanced benefits.
 Through this analysis, insights were gained into user behavior and subscription preferences within the bike share ecosystem, contributing to a deeper understanding of usage patterns and potential areas for further optimization.

+I hope you learned about the data and the analysis as much as I learned while working on this project!

-Thank *you* for reading!
+*Thank you* for reading!

 ## Additional Analysis Opportunity